MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 :::code language="yaml" source="code/2-environment-workflow.yml" highlight="3" :::

-In the example above, the job named `deploy` is linked to the `Test` environment.
+In this example, the job named `deploy` is linked to the `Test` environment.

 ## Environments and connections to Azure